Heads Of Department

 From form 3 onwards, the syllabus continues developing that learnt in the lower forms but adds to it.
 At this stage, summaries, discursive and argumentative essay writing are introduced.
 Pupils are given an introduction to literary analysis and the development of critical faculties, to deepen their overall literary approach.

 CIE IGCSE English Language and Literature in English examinations are offered at the end of Form 4.
-The 2015 set books include: Songs of Ourselves, The Merchant of Venice, Nervous Conditions and An Inspector Calls.
+The 2015 set books include: Songs of Ourselves, The Merchant of Venice, The Siege, Nervous Conditions and An Inspector Calls.

 AS / A2 syllabus